Why to read?

 During this period maternal colostrum boosts your baby’s immunity to enhance disease resistance.

-- Indirect, by promoting the development of specific immune function.
+- Indirectly, colostrum promotes the development of specific immune function.

-(16-17) Benefits of breastfeeding vs. bottle regarding social & Psychomotor development
+(16-17) Social benefits of breastfeeding vs. bottle feeding

 3 months of breastfeeding leads to better psychomotor & social development than bottle-fed ones.
 At the age of 12 months, significant advantages to the psychomotor and social capabilities were noticed. (source)